 Sana was screaming when he exited the bathroom.
-Within one step, after opening the bathroom door, he was screaming at the top of his lungs.
-He had a broad, very expensive looking sword held up high, above his head.
+After opening the bathroom door, he began screaming at the top of his lungs.
+He held a broad, very expensive looking sword above his head.
 I looked to the contorted facial expression, and I then looked to the sword.
 Sana’s exit was so dramatic and forceful that I hadn’t time to contemplate what I was seeing.
 When Sana exited the bathroom, he nearly broke down the door.
 He sprinted past the three of us with that scream.
 He looked at me in mid-flight and mid-scream.
-His eyebrows contorted to confusion in the brief moment when the two of us were almost eye to eye in his passing, but the rest of the face and his pace remained.
+His eyebrows contorted to confusion in the brief moment when the two of us were almost eye-to-eye in his passing, but the rest of the face and his pace remained.
 He raised the sword as high as possible when he passed the lowered hallway ceiling and was into the raised living room ceiling.
-His face was stretched with anger, and he had a bandana tied around his head, and his face was painted.
+The scream stretched his face out.
+He had a bandana tied around his head, and his face was painted.
 It caught me so off guard that I began screaming with him.
 I wet myself in the process.
 I only wet myself a little.
 I had to go to the bathroom, prior to Sana’s exit, and I think the start he caused me let a little loose.
 It was a little, but not so much as to be noticeable.

 When Sana brought that sword down on the poor pooch, I was so startled that I couldn’t control myself.
 I was echoing Sana’s screams as he bisected this poor, little mutt, this Yum Yum, into halves three different times on three different swipes.
 The broad, expensive looking sword was so sharp that it cut straight through Yum Yum in one blow.
 Had this occurred on any other occasion, I might have been impressed with the sword’s ability and sharpness.
 Sana brought it down with another strike, and my scream echoed his.
 I’m not sure if I made it to the third bisection, or if I dreamed it, but I did fall, and my last memory was of urinating all over myself.